ProjectReproductive Health Experiences and Access (RHEA) StudyHow is reproductive health care changing post-Dobbs?

 CAB members can contribute to and benefit from the project in the following ways.

 CAB members’ input supports policy and systems change.
-The study findings are meant to inform the creation of effective reproductive health and abortion policies and to support successful initiatives at the local and national levels that benefit women, girls, and all who can become pregnant.
-CAB members help the research team produce high-quality, community-informed research for policymakers.
-Members also provide detailed feedback on research materials and contribute their lived experience and knowledge of the reproductive health landscape in their state to discussions about the research.
+CAB members help the research team produce high-quality, community-informed research to inform effective local, state, and national reproductive health and abortion policymaking.
+Members also provide detailed feedback on research materials and contribute their experience and knowledge of the reproductive health landscape in their state to discussions about the research.

-CAB members play a large role in disseminating findings to communities across the US.
+CAB members play a large role in disseminating findings across the US.
 At this project's conclusion, we aim to share the survey results and qualitative interviews with various audiences.
 This will be accomplished through poster and conference presentations, infographics, journal articles, and survey briefs, among other products.
-The CAB helps shape strategies for sharing results in relevant, informative ways and helps the research team reach communities across the country in inclusive and accessible ways.
+The CAB helps shape strategies for sharing results in relevant, informative ways and helps the research team reach communities across the country inclusively and accessibly.
 Members are also asked to share findings within their own organizations and communities.

 CAB members will be offered relevant trainings in both research-related skills and content expertise.
-We aim to provide CAB members with trainings on key skills that are the most relevant to service on the CAB, and members may benefit by gaining knowledge and expertise that support their own reproductive justice and health advocacy and activism.
-Though trainings focus on research design and data interpretation, reproductive justice, communicating study results, and giving and receiving feedback, we can offer additional trainings on topics the CAB identifies and will work with members to codevelop resources.
+We aim to provide CAB members with trainings on key skills that are the most relevant to service on the CAB, and members may benefit by gaining knowledge and expertise that support their own work.

 Shared Decisionmaking